 5 Tips For Saving Electricity With Your Kids

-Teaching your kids life lessons is not always the easiest thing to do.
-It seems to be even harder when the consequences of the lessons don’t directly affect them or conflict with their interests.
-Far too often that’s how it feels when it comes time to discuss the importance of saving energy.
+Teaching your kids life lessons isn’t always the easiest thing to do.
+It seems even harder when the consequences of the lessons don’t directly affect them or conflict with their interests.
+Far too often, that’s how it feels when it comes time to discuss the importance of energy efficiency.

-To help you do so, consider these easy tips that will reduce your energy output while keeping day-to-day life unchanged:
+To help you do so, consider these easy tips that will reduce your energy consumption while keeping day-to-day life unchanged:

 1. Turn Off The Lights